Rachel Robinson: Awards and honors

-In 2007, she was awarded the Commissioner's Historic Achievement Award by Commissioner Bud Selig.
+In 2007, Robinson received the Commissioner's Historic Achievement Award by Commissioner Bud Selig.

-In 2009, she received the UCLA Medal from Chancellor Gene Block for her lifetime achievements.
+In 2009, Robinson was awarded the UCLA Medal from Chancellor Gene Block for her lifetime achievements.
 The UCLA Medal is the university's highest honor and was created to "honor those individuals who have made extraordinary and distinguished contributions to their professions, to higher education, to our society, and to the people of UCLA."
 In addition to earning twelve honorary doctorates, Robinson was awarded the Candace Award for Distinguished Service from the National Coalition of 100 Black Women, the Equitable Life Black Achiever's Award and the Associated Black Charities Black History Makers Award.

 Robinson was inducted into the Baseball Reliquary's Shrine of the Eternals in 2014.
 In 2017, she received the Buck O'Neil Lifetime Achievement Award from the National Baseball Hall of Fame.

 Jackie Robinson Foundation

-The Jackie Robinson Foundation is a national, 501(c)(3) non-profit organization, which gives scholarships to minority youths for higher education, as well as preserving the legacy of Baseball Hall of Fame member, Jackie Robinson.
-It was founded in 1973 by Rachel Robinson.
-It's located in New York, New York, United States.
+The Jackie Robinson Foundation is a non-profit organization that provides scholarships to minority youths for higher education, as well as preserving the legacy of Baseball Hall of Famer Jackie Robinson.
+It was founded in 1973 by Rachel Robinson and is located in New York City.

-Its motto is "JRF has provided college and graduate school scholarships as well as leadership development opportunities for highly motivated students of color with limited financial resources."